 Primary Language: English

-The informant learned about this ceremony when she started teaching at the Austin Waldorf School.
+The informant learned about this festival when she started teaching at the Austin Waldorf School.
 She knew about the May Pole before, but not the specifics.

 Each grade has a specific role to fill in the celebration.
 It’s highly regulated.
 This adds to the community-centric atmosphere of the festival.
 Everyone has a role to fill.
 The spiral dancing reminds me of a flower unfurling, going from within to without.
 It’s interesting that such a joyous, gregarious celebration is so strictly controlled.
 There is no room for improvisation.